megablocks/gatsby-theme-countdown/README.md

 }
 ```

-Then run `yarn dev` and go to http://localhost:8000/countdown to see your countdown working 🎉
+Then run `yarn develop` and go to http://localhost:8000/countdown to see your countdown working 🎉

 ## Options